grassrootseconomics/docs.grassecon.org/docs/sarafu_clearing_union.md

 ## 3/ Jurisdiction

-Sarafu Union, as an associative and participatory agreement, transcends jurisdiction and is tax transparent.
+Sarafu Clearing Union, as an associative and participatory agreement, transcends jurisdiction and is tax transparent.

 All Members are bound by local law generally and tax laws specifically.
 Any usage of Instruments are between willing Members who must satisfy themselves that all trades are locally lawful.